Teredell/FCC/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 14: So i have had super busy week at work and i didn't have the capacity to answer this question without undivided attention.
 Even morese that on saturday when i completed this, i'd been thinking about and reading into the Euclidian algo's for a few days and had an idea of how tro do this in my head.
 I have felt dumb, but this is a new level of dumb.
 Do i get it, yes but wow it took alot of work!
 Ulitmately when i'm done with this section i need to find some practice example that force me to get comfortable with algos and reduce if im going to run into these alot more.

+Lesson 15: AFter many days of feeling dumb, it's not alot better today - i just couldn't seem to crack this easy one without a bit of a push from the help. changing arr[i] to arr[0] makes sense now, because everytime you .shift() arr[0] does change.

+Lesson 16: Are you looking at recursion again? you need to go back to the function you ARE MAKING! not some internal loop.
+In other news, still dumb, still not getting recursion and things.